MJKWoolnough/textmagic/README.md

 type Option func(u url.Values)
 ```

-Option is a type representing a message sending option
+Option is a type representing a message sending option.

 #### func  CutExtra

 ```go
 func CutExtra() Option
 ```
-CutExtra sets the option to automatically trim overlong messages
+CutExtra sets the option to automatically trim overlong messages.

 #### func  From

 ```go
 func From(from string) Option
 ```
-From is an option to modify the sender of a message
+From is an option to modify the sender of a message.

 #### func  MaxLength

 ```go
 func MaxLength(length uint64) Option
 ```
-MaxLength is an option to limit the length of a message
+MaxLength is an option to limit the length of a message.

 #### func  SendTime